 What can you do about it?

-Secondly, it’s worth looking into your preparations in regards to business continuity.
+Secondly, it’s worth looking into your preparations in regard to business continuity.
 If you live in an area that has never experienced extreme weather conditions before, then the sad truth is that this may no longer be something you can rely on.
-Putting together a plan for business continuity in the event of a natural disaster, combined with shoring up your premises to protect against environmental threats, is the best way to address this very 21st century business problem.
+Putting together a plan for business continuity in the event of a natural disaster, combined with shoring up your premises to protect against environmental threats, is the best way to address this very 21st-century business problem.

 #2 – Data hacks and breaches